prometheus/docs/content/blog/2016-03-03-custom-alertmanager-templates.md

 We reload our Alertmanager by sending a `SIGHUP` or restart it to load the changed configuration and the new template file.
 Done.

-To test and iterate on your Prometheus Alertmanager notification templates for Slack you can use following [tool](https://juliusv.com/promslack/).
+To test and iterate on your Prometheus Alertmanager notification templates for Slack you can use the following [tool](https://juliusv.com/promslack/).